-30 This boiler is approved for indoor installations only and is not intended for use as a pool heater.
-Clearance to combustible materials: 6" top, 0" sides, and 18" back.
-Boiler must have room for service: 45" front and 18" left side are minimum recommended service clearances.
+This boiler is approved for indoor installations only and is not intended for use as a pool heater.
+Clearance to combustible materials: 0" top, bottom, sides, and back.
+Left side has all boiler mechanical connections.
+Boiler must have room for service: 24" front is minimum recommended service clearance.
 (A combustible door or removable panel is acceptable front clearance.)
-This boiler has not been approved for installation on combustible flooring.
-Do not install on carpeting.
+This boiler has been approved for closet installation and installation on combustible flooring.
+Do not install directly on carpeting.
 Install the boiler in a location where temperature and pressure relief valve discharge or a leak will not result in damage to the surrounding area.
-If such a location is not available, install an auxiliary catch pan.
 Use only Category IV vent systems.
-32